haxxnz/nzcp-js/README.md

 We also have a [Rust implementation](https://github.com/vaxxnz/nzcp-rust/) available.

-> This library can be used for both Client and Server-side implementations.
+> This library can be used for both in browser and node.

 ## Install